Candice Iloh (they/them)

 In 2013, Iloh earned a fellowship to study with Ruth Forman at the Voices of Our Nation Arts (VONA) Foundation poetry workshop for writers of color.
 In 2015, they studied with Cathy Park Hong at the Home School Writer’s Conference, which they attended as a Lambda Literary fellow.
 In 2016, they were invited to the Rhode Island Writers Colony, a residency for writers of color under the Artistic Directorship of Jason Reynolds, to work on their debut novel.
 The Howard University alumna is a 2019 Kimbilio fiction fellow and holds an M.F.A. in Creative Writing for Young People from Lesley University during which they debuted their first one-person-show, ADA: On Stage, the first iteration of their debut.

 With 10 years under their belt as an educator, Iloh has served as a workshop facilitator with Voices UnBroken, a slam coach with Split This Rock, and teaching artist with The American Poetry Museum.
-Most recently, she completed a three-year residency as a Writer-in-Residence at the Bronx Academy of Letters supporting high school students in the production of new and fresh youth-centered magazine content.
-Throughout her work, Iloh has remained engaged with the communities she works and lives in by mentoring young people creatively within public school classrooms, athletic programs, detention centers, and youth shelters.
+Most recently, they completed a three-year residency as a Writer-in-Residence at the Bronx Academy of Letters supporting high school students in the production of new and fresh youth-centered magazine content, during which they piloted an annual anonymous issue, allowing all of the contributors to published untold stories without the burden of being identified.
+Throughout their work, Iloh has remained engaged with the communities where they work and live by mentoring young people creatively within public school classrooms, athletic programs, detention centers, and youth shelters.

 Follow Candice Iloh on Twitter